imantha-das/CRTT/README.md

   * Resc-Agent-A : Impact zone <--> PMA (travels both ways, limited number of agents)
   * Resc-Agent-B : PMA <--> Hospital (travels both ways, limited number of agents)

-#### Agents And Their Functions
+### Agents

-This section provides a summary of the different agent types used in this model and there functions.
+This section provides a summary of the different agents used in this model and there functions.

 **Casualties (Refered to as Cas-Agent in the model)** Casualties (**cas-agent**) are classified into 3 categories and distinguished by the trauma scale attribute (**TS**).
 The trauma scales is defined as combination of the severity  of injuries (Total Body Surface Area - TBSA) and mortality.